 BENEFITS FOR US FARMERS

-Meeting a global industry standard for sustainability: The Better Cotton standards and criteria are developed and overseen by a multistakeholder body comprised of major retailers and brands, farmers, suppliers and civil society organisations.
-Currently covering over 1 million growers and over 8% of world production, it is the global industry’s most widely recognised standard for cotton sustainability.
-This coordinated program includes minimum criteria that all growers must meet to market Better Cotton, as well as improvement criteria that allow growers to benchmark and improve their sustainability performance over time.
-These real-world benchmarks allow farmers to compare their own operations’ performance – in IPM, soil, water and habitat conservation, for example – to their peers.
+Meeting a global industry standard for sustainability: The Better Cotton Principles and Criteria are developed and overseen by a multi-stakeholder body comprised of major retailers and brands, farmers, suppliers and civil society organisations.
+BCI is the largest cotton sustainability programme in the world and in the 2016-17 season Better Cotton was grown by 1.5 million farmers and accounted for 12% of global cotton production.
+This coordinated program includes core criteria that all growers must meet to market Better Cotton, as well as improvement indicators that allow growers to benchmark and improve their sustainability performance over time.
+These real-world benchmarks allow farmers to compare their own operations’ performance – in integrated pest management, soil, water and habitat conservation, for example – to their peers.

 The long-term sustainability of the cotton industry: As consumers, retailers and brands demand greater transparency about the sustainability characteristics of what they purchase, participation in BCI can boost cotton’s social and environmental profile.
 Cotton farmers and their supporting organisations have a vital interest in adopting and promoting sustainable practices to ensure consumer demand for cotton products is not negatively impacted by concerns about how the raw material is produced.

-Access to new customers: BCI is supported by some of the strongest brands, retailers and traders in the world: over 500 members from 30 countries were on board by the end of 2014, and membership has been growing 50% per year.
+Access to new customers: BCI is supported by some of the strongest brands, retailers and traders in the world: BCI’s membership based grew by 21% in 2017 to 1,197 members from 51 countries.
 Many of these companies are setting aggressive targets for Better Cotton purchases.
 Being part of BCI gives cotton farmers access to this growing new market and customers.
-US Cotton growers and suppliers who move quickly to join BCI and grow Better Cotton may gain an initial competitive advantage by being early adopters, and having first access to growing markets for US grown Better Cotton.
+US cotton growers and suppliers who move quickly to join BCI and grow Better Cotton may gain an initial competitive advantage by being early adopters, and having first access to growing markets for US grown Better Cotton.